Shad00Z/machine-learning-compilers/docs/submissions/06_einsum.rst

 6.1.4 Einsum Tree Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To execute a whole einums tree expression, we have an ``execute`` function as a common entry point.
+To execute a whole einsum tree expression, we use an ``execute`` function as a common entry point.
 We initially provide the function with the ``root`` node and initialize the tensor output for this node with zero:

 .. literalinclude:: ../../src/einsum/EinsumTree.cpp